-IPNLF was officially registered in the United Kingdom in 2012 (Charity 1145586), with branch offices in London and the Maldives, and a staff presence in Indonesia, USA, Netherlands, France and South Africa.
+IPNLF was officially registered in the United Kingdom in 2012 (Charity 1145586), with branch offices in London, Maldives, Indonesia and South Africa, and a staff presence in Germany, Kenya, Netherlands and St. Helena.

-Contact: Adam Baske, IPNLF Director, Policy and Outreach, adam.baske@ipnlf.org
+Contact: Debbie Wirtjes-Lewis, IPNLF Marketing & Communications Director, debbie.wirtjes-lewis@ipnlf.org